Stuart-Mouse/odin-gon/notes.md

 we can precheck the types of values somewhat before actually doing any data assignments
     can see if an array of type int contains strings, error before doing any allocations

+This makes things a bit weird though because we don't actually hold on to token type in the constructed field, so we sould have to store that additional information about both name and value token type, which is kinda sucky
+    on the other hand though, since everything is fundamentally a string, we don't *have* to consider this information at all times when we need a field name or value but it still takes up more space in each node, which are is already kind of a large struct.

 ## Comparing SAX and DOM for Parsing and Serialization